03 Sep It’s September… time to give productivity a boost!

 At Ricoh, we’re big believers in the important lessons the Sports and Business worlds can learn from each other (check out our Business of Rugby campaign) – but what’s clear, from both our research and the current initiatives being run by the likes of Be The Business, is that transforming the way we work and how productive we are as a nation will rely primarily on Wise’s third point – adapting to new working practices.
 And the key to that adaptation?
 People.

 The Economy of People study articulates the challenges facing productivity and performance in the face of changing workforce dynamics.
-The need to create an optimal workspace has rarely been more pressing – and we’ll only do it by putting employees first; by optimising workspaces to foster creativity and productivity; by investing in digital technology; and by never underestimating the value of office culture.
+The need to create an optimal workspace has rarely been more pressing – and we’ll only do it by putting employees first; by optimising flexible working; by investing in digital technology; and by never underestimating the value of office culture.

 It would be unrealistic to imagine UK business can make all the changes they need to make in one quarter.
 Yet incremental solutions accounting for people, process and technology will drive productivity.
 September’s “back-to-school” feeling is the perfect time to invest in a reenergised workforce.

 To download your copy of our report, The Economy of People, fill out the form to the right.